guide

 Example: tljocjkijs.a.pinggy.link:40527

-4. Sign in to https://dashboard.pinggy.io to get your ongoing tunnel URLs from the dashboard.
+5. Sign in to https://dashboard.pinggy.io for an access token; persistent tunnel URLs show up in the dashboard.

 sudo apt update